tarof429/stuckathome/linux/README.md

   httpd_can_connect_ftp --> on
   ```

 You may want to run setsetbool with the `-P` option so that the setting is fixed across reboots.

+Use `semanage export` to see the current settings.

 ## How to Break into RedHat Linux

-1. Reboot the system.
-If this is a KVM, run `virsh restart <domain>`.

-2. When you see the list of kernels, select one and type `e` for edit.
+Reboot the system.
+If this is a KVM, run `virsh restart <domain>` When you see the list of kernels, select one and type `e` for edit.
 Then go to the end of the kernel arguments and add `rd.break`.
 If there is any mention of redirecting output to the console, remove it.

+If `rd.break` does not work, then you can use `init=/bin/bash`.
+This may be needed for RHEL 9.0.

+Adding `emergency` to grub mounts the root partition automatically.

 ## Managing Grub

 The `grubby` CLI tool is used to manage grub options.

 The man page for grubby does not have any examples and is not easy to read in a pinch.
 It is best to memorize the commands most often used.
+However, the general idea is to specify `--args` and `--update-kernel`.

 The first of these is used to list the arguments for all the kernels.: